 Tooth Extractions – Marysville, WA

-Why Choose Allen Creek Family Dentistry for
+Why Choose Allen Creek Family Dentistry for Tooth Extractions?

 - Experienced Team of Four Dentists

-We Treat Patients
+- We Treat Patients of All Ages

 - We Accept Dental Insurance

 - If you have sustained a serious tooth injury such as a fracture, then the damage may be irreparable.
-We may need to remove a tooth in order to prepare your mouth for a restoration such as a crown and bridge.
+We may need to remove a tooth to prepare your mouth for a restoration such as a crown and bridge.

 - A tooth that is impacted and cannot erupt into its correct place may need to be removed.
 In fact, this is usually the reason why people must have their wisdom teeth extracted; wisdom teeth are often larger than average size so there may not be enough room along your jaw to accommodate them.

-Another common reason for tooth extraction is advanced gum disease.
+- Advanced gum disease.
 In cases where a large amount of gum and bone structure has become damaged, the tooth likely cannot be preserved in place.
 If this happens, you may want to talk to your dentist about replacement with dental implants.

-Removing a Tooth
+The Process of Removing a Tooth

 The dentists and their team at Allen Creek Family Dentistry know that the prospect of having a tooth removed is not pleasant.
 To make patients more comfortable, we offer oral conscious sedation.
 You can be given a mild sedative to take before the procedure so you can relax without worry before and during your appointment.